Jonah Harris

 Jonah Harris (born 16 January 1999) is a Nauruan track and field athlete who specializes in the 100 metres and the 200 metres.

-Harris most notably represented Nauru at the 2018 Commonwealth Games in Gold Coast, Australia and will be the first ever athlete representing Nauru at the 2020 Summer Games in Tokyo.
+Harris most notably represented Nauru at the 2018 Commonwealth Games in Gold Coast, Australia and was the first ever athlete representing Nauru at the 2020 Summer Games in Tokyo.
 He currently holds the national records for Nauru in the 60 metres indoor event, the 100 metres and the 200 metres and has one more national record still awaiting ratification from the Nauru Athletics Association (NAA).

 2016–17

 Prior to the 2017 Pacific Mini Games, the only competitions Harris had experience with was school meets in Queensland and only achieving a personal best time of 11.94 seconds.
 The 2017 Pacific Mini Games would act as his first international competition in which he would compete in the 100 metres event.
 The event featured the likes of Nazmie-Lee Marai from Papua New Guinea and Kelvin Masoe from Samoa.
 Harris was drafted in race three with Masoe during the heats phase coming fifth with a time of 11.12 seconds.
 Harris hadn't initially qualified, but the four best times of the losers advanced through to the next round, Harris was the second fastest loser so therefore qualified.
 The top eight from the semifinals qualified through for the finals, Harris finished fourth in heat 2, but with a time of 10.98 seconds, he didn't qualify for the finals.
 As a result, Harris achieved the highest ranking 100 m sprinter for Nauru at the games, over his counterparts Joshua Jeremiah and Dysard Dageago, plus, he set a new personal best and national record.

 On the 17 June 2017, Harris also set a new personal best for his Long jump while practicing in Gold Coast with a distance of 6.42 metres.
 Harris also set a new outdoor 60 metre personal best of 7.03 seconds.